USEPA/WNTR/documentation/disaster_models.rst

     >>> pgv = earthquake.pgv_attenuation_model(distance)
     >>> repair_rate = earthquake.repair_rate_model(pgv)

-The earthquake properties can be plotted on the network, as follows.
+The earthquake properties can be plotted on the network using the following example.
+The resulting map is shown in :numref:`fig-network`.

 .. doctest::
     :hide: